Lead-Safe Wisconsin: Lead Supervisor Study Guide

 - There are four methods of abatement, which can be easily recalled with the R.R.E.E. acronym.
 These abatement measures include Removal, Replacement, Encapsulation, and Enclosure.
 More information about each of these methods are described in the next sections.

-- Examine this chart illustrating the key differences and similarities between Lead-Safe Renovation vs. Lead Abatement, P-03180 (PDF)
+- Examine this chart illustrating the key differences and similarities between Lead-Safe Renovation vs. Lead Abatement (PDF)

-- In the chapter about Abatement (PDF) in the HUD Guidelines, read the following sections:
+- In Chapter 12 (PDF), read the following sections:

 - The steps of how to do abatement on pages 12-5 to 12-10.